We have chosen the most beautiful places to see in Altea (Alicante), one of the most beautiful villages on the Costa Blanca. Let’s get started!

 - La Barreta de Gualda, near the Campomanes marina.

-These beaches and small coves of crystalline waters are attached to Altea and belong to the town of Alfaz del Pi:
+These beaches and small coves with crystal clear waters are next to Altea and belong to the village of Alfaz del Pi:

 - Albir Beach

 Port of Altea and Club Náutic

 In this port you will find boats of all nationalities, not only from Spain.
 If you want to eat the best fish and rice dishes, enjoy the Restaurant of the Nautical Club of Altea.

 You can also take advantage of your visit to Altea to visit the Russian Orthodox Church of St. Michael the Archangel .
 The “Russian” church is practically made of wood, with golden domes that will not leave anyone indifferent.

 The only problem is the access: there is no pedestrian path.
 By this we mean that if you want to get there you will have to go by car.

 PS: We leave you this Extra Tip…

 In a secluded place, you will find this peculiar and different place.
 Spend a nice time having a drink, disconnecting from the world.
 After a hard walk around Altea you deserve a relaxing time.

 How to get to Altea in 5 minutes